michaeldijk/team14Hackathon/README.md

 St Patrick’s Day in 2021 is very different to other years.
 We are not allowed to celebrate the day going to see a parade, gathering with families and friends so we create this website to help them to celebrate the day and to give them the atmosphere of the special day.

 ## OWNER
-Member of The Blarney Bunch (Michael Dijk, Henrique Peroni, Stefan D Yordanov, Szilvia Gombarovics, Tashi Sk, Toto Tanaka).
+Member of The Blarney Bunch (Michael Dijk, Henrique Peroni, Stefan D Yordanov, Szilvia Gombarovics, Toto Tanaka).
 Our goal is to create a website that gives users a same feeling about St Patrick’s Day as every other years.<br>
 We are in the different stage of learning in Code Institute, however we all learned HTML, CSS and Javascript, and use those technologies to build the website.
 Each of us have different knowledges and techniques so we put those from each individual and put together.